This website requires JavaScript.

 Note: Use desktop shortcuts, keyboard macros, or launchers (like Alfred or PowerToys Run) to access tools faster.
 This adds up to saved hours weekly.

-4. Use Dual Monitors (if possible)
+4. The Power of Dual Monitors

 Note: Even a portable USB-C monitor can work wonders if you're short on space.